 I hate this dark and filthy pace!’
 Can you find it? – Again, bad translation/spelling and treating Cream’s billboard as Cream herself.
 If it’s Cream saying that, why not have her standing there instead of the billboard?
 That makes more sense than her cameos in Station Square that force rotate the camera against your will so that you could see her at all, but we’ll get to those later.

-Perhaps the intention was to make these missions sound ironic or humorous, although that would probably be giving the authors too much credit.
+Perhaps the intention was to make these missions sound ironic or humorous.
 There’s an opinion that part of the fun is figuring out what you have to do from vague mission instructions.
 On the other hand, one could also argue that mission objectives are simplistic on purpose, to appeal to younger audiences.
-However, compared to the game’s main quest the missions are extremely low quality, both in terms of poor wording and variety of objectives.
+However, compared to the game’s main quest the missions are low quality, both in terms of poor wording and variety of objectives.
 This is the cheapest kind of “fun” to introduce as extra content besides replaying the stages with mini-objectives, like the A/B rank missions in the original game.

 1. Take the burger shop statue (or a reskin of it) and carry it from one place to another.